KPMisParrot/Fortnite-Streamed-Maps-Archive/README.md

 Each zip has a .pak, .sig, utoc, and .ucas file.
 The map's files can't be accessed without having the specific game version with UEFN installed.

+PAK file is required to load this in UEFN [Download](https://cdn.cousincz.com/pak)

 If you have anything that isn't listed on here you can message me on Discord "kapum1"

 # Reload Map Versions: